 Timestamp Generator module is responsible for producing uniqueue timestamp values for the requesting processes.
 In order to impose an order on events, each event has to be time-stamped before it is generated and stored in the session or the MySQL system database.
-Since, events are processed by Event Processing Engine by their ordered timestamps as explained in Section 3.7.3.1.2.
-Timestamp values are also used by the consistency mechanism to maintain consistency by imposing an order on updates.
-To assign a unique timestamp value, Timestamp Generator interacts with Network Time Protocol (NTP) -based time service [165].
+Since, events are processed by Event Processing Engine by their ordered timestamps as explained in Section 3.6.2.1.2.
+Timestamp values are also used by the Hybrid Consistency mechanism to maintain consistency by imposing an order on updates.
+Furthermore, each process has also need to be time-stamped in order to manage concurrent access on a shared data item.
+To assign a unique timestamp value, Timestamp Generator interacts with Network Time Protocol (NTP) -based time service [153].
 This service provides synchronized timestamp values by synchronizing the distributed machine clocks with atomic time servers available across the universe.